elyserobinson/elyserobinson/README.md

 Sunday, August 28, 2022 @ 4:00pm Central\
 🔍 💰 Step into 6 figures 💰 🔎

-*Learn how to make your LinkedIn profile stand out from the rest.*
+*A resume is the key that opens the interview door.
+Learn how to make your resume stand out from the rest.*

-Have your LinkedIn profile reviewed by Elyse.
-I will show you my LinkedIn profile, a profile that has gotten me interviews at FAANG and other top organizations like Comcast, Nike, and Morgan Stanley.
-The LinkedIn profile review will be a 15 minute live review with pure honesty.
+Have your resume reviewed by Elyse.
+I will show you my Resume that has gotten me interviews at Apple, Google, Sofi, Palo Alto Networks, and more.
+The resume review will be a 15 minute live review with pure honesty.
 I will identify what needs to be improved and can help organize your information.
-Please have your LinkedIn profile and a real job bulletin prepared to share over Zoom.
-I will randomly select 3 people to review their LinkedIn profiles.
+Please have your resume and job description prepared.
+I will randomly select 3 people to review their resumes.

 [REGISTER](https://elyse.in/aug)